Comparing Loblaw Companies (LBLCF) and Its Rivals

 Loblaw Companies pays an annual dividend of $0.97 per share and has a dividend yield of 1.1%.
 Loblaw Companies pays out -438.4% of its earnings in the form of a dividend.
 As a group, “Grocery Stores” companies pay a dividend yield of 4.1% and pay out 62.4% of their earnings in the form of a dividend.

-This is a breakdown of recent ratings and target prices for Loblaw Companies and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Loblaw Companies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings